Why a Travel Credit Card Is a Must for Frequent Travelers

 Foreign Transaction Fees

-Between restaurants, ground transportation, shopping, and sightseeing, three percent foreign transaction fees can really add to the cost of your business trip or family vacation.
+Between restaurants, ground transportation, shopping, and sightseeing, three percent of foreign transaction fees can really add to the cost of your business trip or family vacation.
 Any credit card that’s worth the annual fee won’t add a surcharge to overseas purchases.

 If you’re traveling abroad, including Canada or Mexico, look for a credit card that waives all foreign transaction fees.
 Many companies offer this benefit, and it pays to find one.
 Check Credit Karma to find top-rated cards with this benefit.